 Background to the Waste Local Plan

 The plan was submitted to the Secretary of State for approval in March 2013.
-Following a public examination July 2013, it was found to be sound by the Planning Inspector.
+Following a public examination in July 2013, it was found to be sound by the Planning Inspector.
 The Planning Inspector's report and schedule of main modifications are available below.

 - Planning Inspectorate report on the examination into West Sussex Waste Local Plan (PDF, 235KB)